-ii) Strategic Issues from the 2018/19 Council Plan Risk Mitigation priority flood alleviation schemes. deliver priority flood alleviation schemes.
-Serving Council The scale of the financial challenge.
+ii) Strategic Issues from the 2018/19 Council Plan Risk Mitigation prior ity flood alleviation schemes. deliver priority flood alleviation schemes. ing Council scale of the financial challenge.
 Reduction in funding of Revenue Support Grant leading to challenging financial position for the Council in its ability to set a balanced budget.
-5,
+The Medium Term Financial Strategy (MTFS) continues to be reviewed to forecast the financial resources to be available to the Council during the period based on the best available intelligence and identification of solutions available.
+National and local solutions for addressing the budget gap continue to be explored.